-During Phase II, your goal is to increase muscle density and therefore hardness.
+During Phase 2, your goal is to increase muscle density and therefore hardness.
 This will give you the lean and cut look.
-Increase the weight and only perform 4 to 6 reps in each set.
+Increase the weight slightly and only perform 4 to 6 reps in each set.
 This increases the density of the muscle fiber.

 Depending on your body fat % and your personal goals, this phase should last 1 to 2 months.
 It’s how you lean out for summer.
 Remember, abs start to show at 10% body fat (click to check your body fat %):